dedn/snake/README.md

     develop /   :folder for development, use es6

  ## running the project for development
- Go to folder examplebem or examplecss.
+ Go to folder snake.
 Set npm dependencies, to start the project, enter the 'gulp' command, go to http://localhost:8000

  Enter 'gulp lint' for verification with lintjs and  sasslint